 Establish your vision, mission and values Ideally have this written down, and live and breathe it.
 At the very least be prepared to expain to your designer what you are about and believe in it.

-Find a designer and talk to them This can be done over email or messanger but how best to tell your story than from the horses mouth - literally.
+Find a designer and talk to them This can be done over email or messenger but how best to tell your story than from the horses mouth - literally.
 Tell them your story.
 Make sure they are on the same page as you, if not, find another one.

 Do not get, just a logo When you ask a designer for a logo, that’s just the beginning.
 You will need various formats, fonts and a colour palettes.
 If budget allows, you should discuss having a visual identity and ask them to guide you through the process.
 Yet even with a small amout of money they should be able to offer some suggestions.
 It’s worth the discussion, even if it means something to revisit later once you have got a steady income and some budget.
-It is useful for the designer to be able to bare in mind how the logo might be used later.
-Even for a small business these things are essential.
+It is useful for the designer to be able to bear in mind how the logo might be used later.
+Even for a small businesses these things are essential.
 Check out my logo must-haves blog post, where I have provided some more details on what to expect - not what you should have to ask for.

-Get some rules Even if you are not working with printers and production regularly, get some brand guidelines or at the very least a short guide on the best practice of your logo, fonts, colours etc…Then you can provide your vendors with this and save you a lot of time!
+Get some rules Even if you are not working with printers and production regularly, get some brand guidelines or an overview of your logo, fonts, colours etc.. to keep for reference.
+Then you can provide your vendors with this and save you a lot of time!
 If you are getting a web designer to create you a website, this will save them and you a lot of hassle.
 These are just my top tips on going about getting a logo made, but check out my other posts for more ideas and advice.

 Brand Identity Review